Ganthology/Ganthology/README.md

 - Working as an intern at a startup in 2022 ✅
 - Represented Malaysia at an international hackathon in 2022 ✅
 - Working as a full-time software engineer in 2022 ✅
+- Leading a small team of developers in late 2022 ✅
+- Joining an early stage startup as a full-stack engineer (mid lv) in early 2023 ✅

 ### Here's my Github Stats